Blue Heelers: episode guide

 Episode 3.24 (110)

-PJ and Maggie must examine the events of the past to solve an allegation of child abuse when a woman unleashes some powerful memories from her childhood.
-Dash and Adam work to identify an assault suspect with no cclues other than a blind man's desciption of the offender.
+PJ and Maggie must examine the events of the past to solve an allegation of child abuse when a woman unleashes some recovered memories from her childhood.
+Dash and Adam work to identify an assault suspect with no clues other than a blind man's desciption of the offender.

 Guest Starring: Alexandra Sangster as Anna Croydon, Tamsin Durrant as Emma Matthews, Peter Curtin as Dr Matthews, Margot Knight as Mrs Matthews, Fiona Corke as Thea Copeland, Paul Karo as Dr Fielding, Fred Rowan as Scobie, Ron Kamoen as Towie, Bronwen Coleman as Offender, Leif Hughes as Kid Brother, Gabriel Egan as P-Plater, Naomi Davies as Young Emma Matthews, Szumai Anderson as Precision Driver, Taylor Dow as Baby Sam

-Note: Tamsin Durrant's character is listed as Emma Matthews in the credits but she called Bridget in the episode
+Note: Tamsin Durrant's character is credited as Emma Matthews but she called Bridget in the episode

 Episode 3.25 (111)